 Chuck Quinton - Founder - Master Instructor

-His instructional website, www.RotarySwing.com is one of the largest golf instruction sites on the internet today with thousands of visitors per day and is host to over 300 instructional videos that Quinton has created, as well as over 100 articles he has written.
+His instructional website, www.RotarySwing.com was the first golf instruction membership site on the net and is one of the largest golf instruction sites on the internet today with thousands of visitors per day and is host to over 300 instructional videos that Quinton has created, as well as over 100 articles he has written.

 He has been featured as a guest on ESPN Sports Radio numerous times, as well as numerous local radio shows around the country.